 STEIM Radio #10 features a mix of music by the Guest Artistic Directors of STEIM.
 The show will be broadcasted at Concertzender.nl on May 16, 2012 at 23:00 and streamed afterwards at this location.
 (UPDATE) The full program is now streaming also on mixcloud and can be downloaded.
 Below is the text written for the broadcast.

-canadian pharmacy 24h
+the canadian pharmacy one item

 When Michael asked me to be Artistic Co-Director in 2007, I was overwhelmed with excitement but at the same time felt an enormous pressure knowing the legacy and controversy that came with the Guest Artistic Directors of STEIM.